Vermont Mountaineers: History

 In 2001, local citizens formed "Green Mountain Community Baseball", an organization formed in hopes of attracting an NECBL franchise to Montpelier, Vermont.
 In September of the following year the NECBL voted to branch out Vermont, and to award a franchise to the group.
 The team's name, the Vermont Mountaineers, was chosen from more than 300 fan entries.

-John Russo has been the team's manager since 2004 and has held some role with the team since its arrival in the league.
 General Manager Brian Gallagher spear-headed organizing the franchise and led the team since its inception.
+John Russo was the team's manager at inception and for the better part of the first decade of existence, and various managers including Joe Brown and Mitch Holmes followed over the years.

 The team's first game was on June 7, 2003, an 8-5 loss to the Manchester Silkworms.
 The game's attendance of 2,471 set a then-NECBL record for single game attendance.
 Although their inaugural season was not a success on the field (the Mountaineers had the second-worst record in the NECBL), it was in terms of attendance, with the club leading the league in average attendance per game.
 Nearly 35,000 fans watched the Mountaineers at Montpelier Recreation Field that season.

 After reaching the playoffs in 2004, the team has enjoyed playoff success, qualifying for the playoffs in six of their first seven seasons.
 They have reached the NECBL Championship Series six times (2005, 2006, 2007, 2009, 2015, 2022) winning it three times (2006, 2007), 2015).
 Three of their six finals appearances have come against the Newport Gulls.